marcusolsson/marcusolsson.github.io/content/writing/beginner-friendly-issues.md

-{
-	"title": "Beginner-friendly issues",
+---
+title: Beginner-friendly issues
+date: 2020-09-28
+icon: /images/avatar.png
+featured: true
-	"description": "One of the first pieces of advice that aspiring contributors get when looking to contribute to their first open source project is to search for beginner-friendly issues.
-But what does it mean for an issue to be truly beginner-friendly?", "date": "2020-09-28",
+summary: One of the first pieces of advice that aspiring contributors get when looking to contribute to their first open source project is to search for “beginner-friendly issues”.
+Learn what makes a great beginner-friendly issue.
-	"featured": true
-}
+---

 One of the first pieces of advice that aspiring contributors get when looking to contribute to their first open source project is to search for “beginner-friendly issues”.
 By marking these issues as beginner-friendly, they serve as entry points for anyone who wants to get involved with the project.
 You’ll see beginner-friendly issues labeled with tags like: